-A number of pre-implementation activities must be completed before a study can be begin screening and enrollment of participants.
-These steps require active collaborative work and communication among and between the Division of AIDS (DAIDS) staff, IMPAACT central resources groups, protocol team members, and site study staff.
+Several pre-implementation activities must be completed before a study can be begin screening and enrollment of participants.
+These steps require active collaborative work and communication among and between the Division of AIDS (DAIDS) staff, IMPAACT central resource groups, protocol team members, and site study staff.